Biology & Society Honors Program

 There is no prescribed length for a thesis, since different topics may require longer or shorter treatment, but the thesis should be a substantial body of work.
 We have found that a social science/humanities thesis is normally in the range of 70 - 100 double-spaced typed pages.
 Science theses often take the form of a scientific paper with an extended discussion consisting of a literature review and/or a discussion of the project’s significance.
 A science thesis may be fewer pages.
 The thesis must be completed in a form satisfactory for purposes of evaluation and submitted by April 15* to the two thesis advisors.
-The candidate must meet with the two readers for a formal defense of the thesis by May 10*.
+The candidate must meet with their supervisor and the two readers for a formal defense of the thesis between April 29-May 10.
 CALS students must follow the requirements set forth by the college for formatting, binding, and submitting their honors thesis.
-Please see Stacey Stone or Sharon Loucks in CALS for further information.
+Please see Matthew Morgan or Kyle Barnhart in CALS for further information.

 - Last week of second semester junior year: Application for honors program submitted to 303 Morrill Hall